Facebook Pages Scraper avatar

 100 pages, default~10–20 minutes (sequential per page, 8 sections concurrent within each)

-parseAllResults=true on a busy pageminutes per page (depends on FB's pagination depth)
+parseAllResults=true on a busy pageminutes per page when authenticated pagination is available

 Each request rotates through a fresh exit IP, so you don't have to pre-provision sticky sessions.